SussexPAL/PythonCrashCourse/README.md

 #### Task 3 - Data types
 Understanding your data is key to making a program that uses it.
 This worksheet teaches you how to make different variables for different data, and how this is used.

+* recapping bools vs numbers
+* psych!
+There are actually TWO kinds of numbers (int vs float)
+* strings (maybe characters...?)
+* lists (fun fact strings can be treated like a list of chars)
+* dictionaries

 [![datatypes](https://img.youtube.com/vi/HSeTorzswvc/0.jpg)](https://www.youtube.com/watch?v=HSeTorzswvc)

 <a href="https://github.com/SussexPAL/PythonCrashCourse/blob/main/Worksheets/day_1_data_types.ipynb">Click here to view worksheet</a>